BlakeHord/BungeeJumpModelMaximums/README.md

 # BungeeJumpModelMaximums
-Code to calculate the maximums of my Internal Investigation data sets
+Code to calculate the maximums of my IB Physics Internal Investigation data sets